fly04/diploma-project/process/journal.md

+# 2024-03-05
+- Attempts at implementing sliding (irregular terrain still not working, trying other approaches)

 # 2024-03-04
 - Attempts at implementing sliding (works ~ok on flat slopes, not on irregular terrain, might have to try accumulating forces instead of setting velocity directly to make smoother movements)